petemcw/dotfiles/README.md

   in when you run `rake install`.
 - **topic/\*.completion.sh**: Any files ending in `completion.sh` get loaded
   last so that they get loaded after Zsh autocomplete functions are setup.

-## Add-ons

-There are a few things we use to make our lives awesome.
-They're not a required dependency, but if you install them they'll make your life better too.

-- If you install the excellent [rvm](http://rvm.io) to manage multiple rubies, your current branch will show up in the prompt.

 ## Thanks